-In the first three months of 2024, spark spreads increased in BGE, PSEG and Western Hub and decreased in COMED compared to the first three months of 2023.
-The volatility of spark spreads decreased in BGE, PSEG and Western Hub and increased in COMED compared to the first three months of 2023.
-In the first three months of 2024, dark spreads and the volatility of dark spreads increased in BGE, PSEG, Western Hub and COMED, compared to the first three months of 2023.
+In the first three months of 2025, spark spreads and dark spreads and the volatility of spark spreads and dark spreads increased in BGE, COMED and Western Hub compared to the first three months of 2024.
+In the first three months of 2025, spark spreads decreased while dark spreads and the volatility of both spark spreads and dark spreads increased in PSEG compared to the first three months of 2024.